auerswal/pubcloud2020/ex2-iac/README.md

 with one IPv4 prefix.
 The template contains parameters for the prefix and a name.
-The default values specified in the template are used, if no parameters are given when using the template.
+If no parameters are given
+when using the template,
-Other VPC properties are hard-coded in the template.
+the default values specified in the template are used, Other VPC properties are hard-coded in the template.

 The template can be validated using `aws cloudformation validate-template`: